chn038/pacman/README.md

 # description

 Key bindings:

 movements:

 - W: change your direction and your facing to up.
 - A: change your direction and your facing to left.
 - S: change your direction and your facing to down.
 - D: change your direction and your facing to right.

 **Important**

 - Q: let you stop moving.
 - I: change your facing to up.
+I
-    - J: change your facing to left.
+- U: change your facing to left.
+U       P
-    - K: change your facing to down.
+- O: change your facing to down.
+O
-    - L: change your facing to right.
+- P: change your facing to right.

 skills:

 - E: activate power mode by one power beans. developer option:
 - G: debug mode
-    - C: cheat mode
+- C-L: cheat mode
+- K: force ghosts go back to cage
+- C-S: Freeze all ghosts

 Power mode:
     The activation of power mode will cost you one power bean you stored.Activate it multiple times won't increase the duration, only refresh it.